rachayita/OpsNotes/rust/rust.md

   - as reading data from file or socket yields a stream of u8 values
 - only  ASCII characters may appear in byte literals
   - since ASCII code for A is 65, literals b'A' and 65u8 are exactly equivalent
+- panic: abrupt termination
-- `assert!` terminates program with a helpful message
-  - including the source location of the failing check
+- `assert!` panics with a helpful message and source location of the failing check
-  - this kind of abrupt termination is called a panic
-- just like vectors, hash maps store their data on the heap
+- vectors and hash maps store their data on heap
+- coherence:
-- can implement trait on type only if either the trait or the type is local to our crate
+  - can implement trait on type only if either trait or type is local to our crate
-  - This restriction is part of a property of programs called coherence
-    - more specifically the orphan rule, so named because the parent type is not present
+  - called orphan rule, so named because the parent type is not present
-- "associated methods" do not have self as a parameter
+- "associated methods" do not have `self` as a parameter
   - they are used for creating new instance of struct
 - cannot call default implementation from overriding implementation of that same method
 - char type is unicode scalar value
 - rust doesn’t have reflection capabilities
   - so it can’t look up the type’s name at runtime
-- If all the fields of struct are themselves `Copy`
+- if all the fields of struct are themselves `Copy`
   - make type `Copy` by placing attribute `#[derive(Copy, Clone)]` above definition
 - `Copy` types are very limited in which types they can contain
 - whereas non-Copy types can use heap allocation and own other sorts of resources